 Venture further south to Haus Khaz Village, a trendy part of town where the bright young people of Delhi frequent.
 Here too there are plenty of independent boutiques selling everything from designer clothing to dusty antiques.

 Dinner at the Coast cafe is a great spot for traditional South Indian dishes, before, if you’ve got any gas left in your tank, a quick refuel at Social on dry-ice cocktails and kamikaze shots.

 Where to stay in Delhi?

 The Lodhi is an exquisite, luxurious 5 star hotel located in New Delhi, only a short walk from the to Humayun’s Tomb.
 The hotel features sensational building facilities, including an outdoor swimming pool, salon, fitness center, spa and massage center, steam and sauna room, a library, a cigar lounge and a business center on premises.
 Indulgent rooms provide both modern and stylish stay with a great sense of comfort.

 Hotel Tara Palace Daryaganj

-Hotel Tara Palace Daryaganj provides comfortable and modern stay in New Delhi, a short walk from the Red Fort.
-It’s one of the best value deals in the New Delhi.
+Hotel Tara Palace Daryaganj provides a comfortable and modern stay in New Delhi, a short walk from the Red Fort.
+It’s one of the best value deals in New Delhi.
 Each room decorated in neutral tones and modern furnishings.

 Bloomrooms @ Link Road